jscheffner/hapi-auth-any/README.md

 # hapi-auth-any

-**hapi-auth-any** is a plugin for [hapi.js](https://hapijs.com/) which lets you combine multiple different strategies.
+**hapi-auth-any** is a plugin for [hapi.js](https://hapijs.com/) which lets you combine multiple different authentication strategies.
 It passes if one of them does.
-Hapi already supports this out-of-the-box, but only if each of those strategies are based on different schemes.
+Hapi already supports this out-of-the-box, but only if all of those strategies are based on different schemes.
 With *hapi-auth-any* you can combine various strategies that are based on the same scheme.

 **Only the credentials of the strategy that passes first are returned.**

 ## Plugin Options

-The plugin only accepts a single option at the moment. `strategies` is an array containing the names of the strategies that should be combined.
+The plugin only accepts a single option at the moment. `strategies` is an array containing the names of the strategies to combine.
 Those names are the first argument passed to `server.auth.strategy` when registering the strategy.

 ## Usage